 Optional Extras

-• Discounted physiotherapy, sports massage and Pointe Screening appointments with Prehab Performance Specialists onsite on Wednesday.
+• Discounted physiotherapy and sports massage appointments with Prehab Performance Specialists onsite on Wednesday afternoon.
 More information to come in the weeks before the intensive.

 You’ll love this intensive if…